puppetlabs/puppet-docs/source/hiera/2.0/lookup_types.markdown

 ...an array merge lookup would return a value of `[one, two, three]`.

-In this version of Hiera, array merge lookups will fail with an error if any of the values found in the data sources are hashes.
+In this version of Hiera, array merge lookups fail with an error if any of the values found in the data sources are hashes.
 It only works with strings, string-like scalar values (booleans, numbers), and arrays.

 Hash Merge